Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-The Evans function was fist derived in a series of papers \cite{evans1972},\cite{evans72},\cite{evan72},\cite{evans75} by Evans on nerve impulse equations,and was generalized by Alexander, Gardner and Jones \cite{AGJ1990} for general systems of reaction diffusion equations.
-The Evans function has been applied in many more situations and its development as well as the current state-of-the-art is well documented and explained in Kapitula and Promislow \cite{kapitula2013}.
+The above hypotheses will allow us to construct the Evans function on unbounded domains; the Evans function was first derived in a series of papers \cite{evans1972},\cite{evans72},\cite{evan72},\cite{evans75} by Evans on nerve impulse equations, and was generalized by Alexander, Gardner \& Jones \cite{AGJ1990} for general systems of reaction diffusion equations.
+The Evans function has been applied in many more situations and its development as well as the current state-of-the-art is well documented and explained in Kapitula \& Promislow \cite{kapitula2013}.

 Our work in this paper is to reformulate the winding number calculation for the Evans function into a new geometric setting, as was suggested by Way \cite{WAY2009}.
-The construction of the Evans function in Alexander, Gardner, Jones \cite{AGJ1990} utilizes a vector bundle construction to take advantage of the unique classification of complex vector bundles over spheres with their Chern class.
-We frame our discussion in this setting to establish the link between the Evans function, utilizing the Chern class, to the method proposed by Way.
+The construction of the Evans function by Alexander, Gardner \& Jones \cite{AGJ1990} utilizes a vector bundle construction to take advantage of the unique classification of complex vector bundles over 2-spheres with their Chern numbers.
+We frame our discussion in this setting for the Evans function to establish the link between Chern numbers and the method of geometric phase.

-\subsection{The Unstable Bundle}
+\subsection{The unstable bundle}